16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 13. Chatsy: An AI Chat Widget That Captures Leads on Your Writer Portfolio Site

 Chatsy is an AI customer support tool that lets writers embed an intelligent chat widget on their portfolio site or business website.
 The widget answers visitor questions about your writing services, availability, rates, and process using a custom knowledge base you configure.
-It captures leads while you are writing, sleeping, or otherwise unavailable.

-Why writers lose prospective clients to slow response times: A potential client landing on your portfolio site has a question: "Do you write case studies?" or "What are your rates for blog content?"
 If there is no immediate answer, they move to the next writer on their list.
-Writers in deep work sessions cannot monitor their inbox constantly, and the window for capturing a warm lead is short.
+Writers in deep work cannot monitor inbox notifications constantly, and the window for capturing a warm lead is short.
 Chatsy acts as an informed first responder, providing accurate answers drawn from your uploaded FAQ, service descriptions, and pricing info.

 How writers configure Chatsy:

-- Lead capture: Collect visitor name, email, and project details within the chat conversation before they leave your site
+- Lead capture: Collect visitor name, email, and project details within the chat conversation before they leave your site.

-- Availability updates: Configure the widget to communicate your current availability, booking lead time, and capacity
+- Availability updates: Configure the widget to communicate your current availability, booking lead time, and capacity.

-- Conversation handoff: When a visitor needs a human reply, Chatsy queues the conversation with full context
+- Conversation handoff: When a visitor needs a human reply, Chatsy queues the conversation with full context.

 Best for: Writers with active portfolio sites who receive regular inquiries and want to capture leads outside business hours.
 Not necessary if your site gets fewer than 50 monthly visitors or if all your work comes through referrals and job boards.